Paracosms/obsidian/1 - Rough Notes/Local Scholarship Essay.md

 <mark style="background: #FFF3A3A6;">- What evidence do I have to prove my passion, and what are some goals I have?</mark>
 - Despite that initial spark occurring almost a decade ago, I am still extremely passionate about programming.
 Specifically, I've found a special love for game development.
 Recently I participated in a 48 hour game jam, an event where you make a game around a given theme within a short time frame.
 After the event, I had built my very first standalone completed project: Pixel Pellets, a fast-paced 2D shooter where your screen resolution decreases each time you're hit.
 In the future, and throughout college, I plan to participate in more game jams and experiment with building software for real-world use.
 <mark style="background: #ABF7F7A6;">- Why is college important to me?</mark>

-- College is where I can finally take my learning of computer science and software engineering to the next level
-- I would meet a lot of new people who could potentially give me different ways to view the world and discover more about myself

 College is where I can finally take my learning of computer science and software engineering to the next level.
+While I’ve built a strong foundation on my own, I've avoided learning many topics that seemed to complex for me.
+At college, however, I would feel more comfortable engaging with th
-While I’ve built a strong foundation on my own, I would get the chance to learn AT A HIGH QUALITY INSTITUTION :NERD: of topics I've been too intimidated by their complexity
+I would get the chance to learn about intimidating concepts through a high quality education.

+learn AT A HIGH QUALITY INSTITUTION :NERD: of topics I've been too intimidated by their complexity.
-ollege will allow me to gain deeper insights, explore advanced concepts, and master techniques that are difficult to learn independently.
-It will provide structured guidance, access to expert professors, and state-of-the-art resources to refine my skills and broaden my understanding of software development.

-Moreover, college will help me grow in ways beyond academics.
-I would meet a lot of new people who could offer unique perspectives, both personally and professionally.
-Collaborating with peers from diverse backgrounds will expose me to different ways of thinking, ultimately challenging and expanding my worldview.
-Through these connections, I hope to discover more about myself, gain inspiration from others, and build lifelong relationships that will continue to shape my journey.
+Additionally, going to college would open up many opportunities for me to explore different subjects that pique my interest.
+Beyond academics, I hope to meet many new people and form connections with them.
+Placing high value on fresh perspectives, I believe that going to college would expand my worldview and cause me to grow and mature as a person.
 <mark style="background: #D2B3FFA6;">Conclusion</mark>
 - Most importantly, college would give me the resources and knowledge I need to be able to give back to the internet that raised me; I want to develop and contribute to software that makes the world a better place.